-Alfred was for twenty-one years the University of Akron’s Director of Opera Theatre, and is now Professor Emeritus.
-As a singer/actor, Mr. Anderson has enjoyed a 42-year professional career with a stage repertoire of more than 150 roles.
-He has performed with such organizations as the New York City Opera, the Glimmerglass Opera, The Pittsburgh Opera, Starlight Musicals, the London Philharmonic Orchestra, the San Diego Opera, the Hong Kong Opera, the New Orleans Opera, the Royal Opera of Gent, and the Cincinnati Opera, to name a very few.
-Locally he has performed with the Akron Symphony, the Porthouse Theater, The Weathervane Theater, Coach House Theater, The Akron Civic Theater, and for the last eight seasons with the Ohio Shakespeare Festival.
+Alfred Anderson has enjoyed a 45 year professional singing and acting career with a stage repertoire of more than 150 roles.
+He has performed with such organizations as the New York City Opera, the Glimmerglass Opera, Starlight Musicals, the London Philharmonic Orchestra, the San Diego Opera, the Hong Kong Opera, the New Orleans Opera, and the Royal Opera of Gent, Belgium to name a very few.
+This summer will mark his thirteenth season with the Ohio Shakespeare Festival.

 Ron CuirleVolunteer Coordinator

 Ron Cuirle was last seen on stage as Underling in the Hudson Player's production of "The Drowsy Chaperone."
 You may have also seen him wrangling his troops as George Custer in "Custer" at Coach House, grieving his dead wife as Stu Gellman in "Caroline, or Change" at Karamu, parenting puppets as the father in "A Long Christmas Ride Home" at The Bang and the Clatter, exchanging vows as Michael in "I Do!
 I Do!" at Weathervane, celebrating Beethoven Day as Schroeder in "You're A Good Man, Charlie Brown" or banishing his daughter as Duke Frederick in "As You Like It" on these very boards.
 No matter the venue, Ron always returns home to the one he loves, Emily.